hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/11_loops_lists_assessment.md

 ### Learning Objective[s]

+* There are no explicit learning objectives, other than the sum of all of the learning objectives already stated for this unit.

 ### Standards

 * **9-12.CT.4** - Implement a program using a combination of student-defined and third-party functions to organize the computation.